Who are the Suffering:

 Don’t do this… (Before Diagnosis)

-• See a “general OBGYN” who might not be skilled treating or familiar with Endometriosis
+See a “general OBGYN” who might not be skilled treating or familiar with Endometriosis.

-• Ignore / dismiss your chronic pain
+Ignore or dismiss your chronic pain.

-• Treat Endometriosis without proper diagnosis
+Treat Endometriosis without proper diagnosis.

 Getting “Back in the Saddle” After a Laparoscopy Surgery